What is the CalFresh Program?

 Where can you apply for CalFresh?

-You can apply for benefits at your local Social/Human Services Agency or click the CalFresh logo or you can click on the C4Yourself logo and apply on line.
+You can apply for benefits at your local Social/Human Services Agency or click the CalFresh logo or you can click here C4Yourself and apply on line or come into our office and speak with an Eligibility Worker.

 Tehama County Department of Social Services